web design

 I created a style guide to establish an identity for the site, and used that to draft initial wireframes.
 I worked with a software engineer to determine feasibility for different features — because good design doesn't need to be complicated.

-With the wireframes I had polished, I utilzied Figma Make (Gemini Pro 3 model) to help me iterate on my designs and fill in the blanks.
+With the wireframes I had polished, I utilzied Figma Make to help me iterate on my designs and fill in the blanks.
 It helped populate text, created a more structured look, and helped give inspiration for the next iteration.